Ahren-Chen/MeshGenerator/logbook.md

 * Working on beach tiles next
 * Got the beach tiles working, they are part of terrain and I just change the color depending on attributes of the terrain.
 * Finished F37, just need to write tests for it.

+March 19 2023:
+Ahren:
+* Wrote some skeleton test cases without any code in it for now in LagoonTest